Eligibility explained

 Qualification certificates

-The criteria on this page is applicable to the August-October 2025 application window only.
+The criteria on this page is applicable to the October 2026 and January 2027 cohort application window only.

 eLIGIBILITY CRITERIA